-Following are the different types of storage account available on Microsoft Azure;
+There are the different types of storage account available on Microsoft Azure.

 Azure Blob Storage

-It is highly recommended for massive storage of unstructured data of binary data or text files.
+Azure Blob storage is a feature of Microsoft Azure.
+It is a massively scalable and secure object storage from Microsoft Azure and is highly recommended for massive storage of unstructured data of binary data or text files.
 It can be used to store;

 - Storage of text files, documents, images or log files